pedroSoaresll/salestrekker-australian-challenge/docs/JOURNEY.md

 ### Project structure explanation

 - `src`: represents the project code to be maintained
   - `components`: represents the stateless and shared components
   - `features`: represents the stateful components
   - `screens`: represents the page screens
   - `index.js`: is the application entry point, the project initialization and render should happen here
 - `public`: represents static files that would be accessed via HTTP
   - `index.html`: is the document to be loaded by the browser to start the SPA and load the necessary resources
 - `build`: represents the code generated after the building process and the code to be used in a production environment
 - `.editorconfig`: config to a VS Code extension to set some files pattern
 - `webpack.config.js`: all the build processes and optimization will be in this file
+- `.babelrc`: the Babel configurations
+- `package.json`: project metadata, here you find project dependencies, dev dependencies and other metadata.

 ## Webpack